pyohio/pyohio-static-website/src/pages/attend/speak.md

 ### When does my video have to be delivered by?

-We would like to receive all videos by **23:59:59 EST on Sunday, July 19**.
+We would like to receive all videos by **23:59:59 EDT on Sunday, July 19**.
 This will give us enough time to pre-screen and process them.

 **If it looks like you will not be able to make that date, please contact us at program@pyohio.org** as soon as possible to let us know!
 This will help keep the program chair's panic level under control. :-)